Broken Hill

 How does the suburb of Broken Hill's income rank nationally?

-The suburb of Broken Hill's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Broken Hill's median income among taxpayers is $52,239 and the average income stands at $62,857, which compares to figures for Rest of NSW's of $52,390 and $65,215 respectively.
+The suburb of Broken Hill shows a median taxpayer income of $52,239 and an average of $62,857 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is below the national average, contrasting with Regional NSW's median income of $52,390 and average income of $65,215.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $56,867 (median) and $68,426 (average) as of September 2025.

 What is the disposable income in the suburb of Broken Hill?